 The store has sustained its reputation for its selection of unique furniture, lighting and interiors.
 Curiosities include old shop signs, vintage mannequins and even a carousel car from the 1950s.

-Vintage Heaven is another gem of Columbia Road Flower Market.
+Vintage Heaven is another Columbia Road gem.
 It carries a huge selection of vintage china, glass, kitchenware, fabric, curtains, tablecloths, cutlery, trays and accessories.

 Bermondsey and Vauxhall